Mr G Minto CBE (Chair)

 Colin Jones is the Managing Partner of law firm Hewitsons specialising in construction law.
 His legal practice involves working with a wide range of educational institutions, including schools in the independent and maintained sector as well as colleges and universities; which enabled him to have a wide range of experience of education in its various forms.
 He enjoys his role as governor, which he accepted in 2013, as it allows him to be involved with a different side of the education sector.

 School link: Admissions

-School link: History and Politics
+School link: HR, Careers and Work Experience

 A graduate of the University of Cambridge, Sarah spent 36 years as a diplomat in six countries and also served as the Ambassador to Estonia.
 During her various London based assignments she worked with many government departments: Cabinet Office; Department for International Development; Ministry of Defence; Department for Employment; and the Treasury.
 Following her Foreign Office career Sarah was elected as the President of Hughes Hall, University of Cambridge, and acted as a Deputy Vice Chancellor, chaired and belonged to numerous boards, committees and working groups.

 Sarah also has significant experience in the voluntary sector having been a Magistrate on the Cambridge Bench and a board member of local groups such as Cambridge VSO and the Cambridge Humanitarian Centre.
 Most recently she has taken on non-executive roles: as a trustee for United Learning and United Church Schools, as a Chapter Member of Ely Cathedral, as Co-Chair of Cambridge for Europe and as a trustee of The Bell Foundation.

 Sarah is married and has a son and a daughter.

 School link: Marketing, English, Modern and Ancient Languages